How we use your information

 - and you will promptly notify them of any changes we notify to you about the use of information provided in this form or obtained as a result of the credit searches;

-- and you have notified the other officers and beneficial owners that if they would like a copy of the information we hold on them or have any questions about how we use that information they should write to the bank at the address shown in the Terms; and
+- you have notified the other officers and beneficial owners that if they would like a copy of the information we hold on them or have any questions about how we use that information they should write to the bank at the address shown in our full Privacy Notice; and

-- you have retained a copy of this form and have provided the other officers and beneficial owners with a copy of this form including the Terms under ‘Accessing your information’
+- you have retained a copy of this form and have provided the other officers and beneficial owners with a copy of this form including our Privay Notice.

 As part of the application process we may ask you to verify your compliance with the process set out above.